crt25/collimator/docs/guides/add-new-app.md

 ClassMosaic uses Github workflows and Terraform for deployment.

-To deploy a new app, update the relevant workflow and Terraform files to:
+To deploy a new app, update the workflow `.github/workflows/deployment.yml` and Terraform files to:

 - Register the new app.
 - Install required dependencies.
 - Fulfill infrastructure or runtime requirements.

+Please review the following folders: `terraform/deployment/`, `terraform/infrastructure/` and `terraform/infrastructure/cloudfront`.
+When possible, follow a similar approach.

 ## Documentation